OpenACC/openacc-best-practices-guide/02-Porting.markdown

 cases these same code changes also benefit more traditional CPU architectures as well by improving cache use and vectorization.

 OpenACC may be used to accelerate applications on devices that have a discrete memory or that have a memory space that's shared with the host.
 Even on devices that utilize a shared memory there is frequently still a hierarchy of a fast, close memory for the accelerator and a larger, slower memory used by the host.
-For this reason it is important to structure the application code maximize reuse of arrays regardless of whether the underlying architecture uses discrete or unified memories.
+For this reason it is important to structure the application code to maximize reuse of arrays regardless of whether the underlying architecture uses discrete or unified memories.
 When refactoring the code for use with OpenACC it is frequently beneficial to assume a discrete memory, even if the device you are developing on has a unified memory.
 This forces data locality to be a primary consideration in the refactoring and will ensure that the resulting code exploits hierarchical memories and is portable to a wide range of devices.

 Case Study - Jacobi Iteration
 -----------------------------